 Additionally, once the vehicle begins to slow down then it would take a set distance to come to a complete stop.
 The total distance it comes for a vehicle to come to a stop is increased the faster the vehicle is traveling.
 On top of that, when a vehicle is traveling at a faster rate of speed then they have a much narrower field of vision and are not as able to react to what is happening in their peripheral vision.

 According to the National Highway Traffic Safety Administration, from 2009 to 2018 there was a 46% increase in crashes between motor vehicles and pedestrians.
 This is a trend that we do not want to see continue in the City of Madison and the 20 is Plenty program will help slow down speeds in neighborhoods.

-The 20 is Plenty program will be implemented in two phases.
-Phase 1 is occurring in 2021 and consists of the speed limit being reduced in two areas within the City of Madison that were selected by the Transportation Commission.
+The 20 is Plenty program was implemented in two phases.
+Phase 1 is occurred in 2021 and consisted of the speed limit being reduced in two areas within the City of Madison that were selected by the Transportation Commission.

 Only streets within the area will have their speed limit reduced as part of Phase 1, not the streets bordering the areas.

 The Tenney-Lapham neighborhood

 Proposed to occur in 2022 and includes further implementation across the City of Madison.

 Public Engagement and Outreach